microsoft/vscode-docs/docs/python/tutorial-django.md

     ![Opening the Command Palette in VS Code](images/shared/command-palette.png)

 1. The command presents a list of available interpreters that VS Code can locate automatically (your list will vary; if you don't see the desired interpreter, see [Configuring Python environments](/docs/python/environments.md)).
-From the list, select your virtual environment:
+From the list, select the virtual environment in your project folder that starts with `./env` or `.\env`:

     ![Selecting the virtual environment for Python](images/shared/select-virtual-environment.png)

-1. Run **Python: Create Terminal** from the command palette, which creates a terminal and automatically activates the virtual environment by running its activate script (`env/scripts/activate`).
+1. Run **Python: Create Terminal** from the command palette, which creates a terminal and automatically activates the virtual environment by running its activation script.

     > **Note**: on Windows, if your default terminal type is PowerShell, you may see an error that it cannot run activate.ps1 because running scripts is disabled on the system.
 The error provides a link for information on how to allow scripts.
 Otherwise, use **Terminal: Select Default Shell** to set "Command Prompt" or "Git Bash" as your default instead.